raccoon-ncku/raccoon-ncku.github.io/md/en/hardware/laser-cutter.md

 * above 7 mm: NTD $10/min

 The fee is calculated with the machine's operation time.

 The cutting time will prolong on older machines, so using the old machine for cutting will receive a 70% off.

+Raccoon will keep tracking the usage of the machines, and all printing will be recorded as a reference to adjust the machine rates.
+We’ve been committed to balancing the maintenance cost and the machine rate, running an affordable and sustainable laser cut service for faculty and students.
+Any update on the price will be announced on this page.

 ### Reservation Request
 Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfb7LfBw3krto0ne0Xhq992D16tcGEgtaDMYD9pogVkKNA3yg/viewform?vc=0&c=0&w=1&flr=0) to reserve the machine.